Skulltrail192/One-Core-API-Binaries/README.md

 - Output: Binaries output, you can generate using scripts on Release folder;

 **The One-Core-API Binaries project consists of the following packages:**
+Warning: Always if OCA package require restart, do it.
+If you install all packages and restart only on last, Windows will be corrupted.
 - **Base**: Main package of One-Core-API and is required by all other packages, except App Compat, Modern Setup (x86 only) and Driver Update, and contains all wrappers used in this project (like kernelbase and ntext);
 - **Additional Dlls**: Several new dlls introduced in later versions of Windows.
 - **API-SET**: Contains UCRT dlls based on wine.